thomasmullen9999/mega-man-walkthrough/intro.md

 Also featured on the site is an 'Enemy Guide' which has information on all of the various enemies that the player can encounter in the game.

+To access the opening page of the website: https://thomasmullen9999.github.io/mega-man-walkthrough/introduction.html

 ## Accessibility and Usability

 Below is a list of decisions that were made regarding the design of the site, when considering accessibility practices.